mesfind/libpysal/ipynb_md/02_geovisualization.md

 %matplotlib inline
 import numpy as np
 import pysal as ps
+import libpysal as lp
 import random as rdm
-from pysal.contrib.viz import mapping as maps from pylab import *
+from splot import mapping as maps from pylab import *
 ```